syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 _DataGrid with Complex Property Binding_

-> Note: DataGrid control allows you to set Grouping, Sorting, Filtering and Summaries for Complex property-bound columns.
+N> DataGrid control allows you to set Grouping, Sorting, Filtering and Summaries for Complex property-bound columns.
 Complex property binding in SfDataGrid does not support LiveDataUpdationMode.